clreda/NORDic/paper/paper.md

 for toxic unexpected side effects [@Bolouri2003; @Huang2019].
 Second, those detection methods might not take into account the gene activity information relative to diseased patients.

-Finally, as the regulatory mechanisms at play are inherently stochastic [@Raj2008], naive approaches to drug repurposing, where the gene activity predictions under perturbations are performed using a Boolean network, rely on testing a given drug a large number of times to get a good estimation of its effect across patients, or focusing on a patient-specific approach [@Montagud2022], or ignoring the stochastic nature of gene activity regulation.
-As such, those approaches do not provide clear guarantees on the probability of error in recommendation, might not be sample-efficient, nor exploit side information on drugs to test drugs more efficiently (e.g., leveraging similarities between drugs in terms of effects on gene activity to infer their effect on gene activity).
+Finally, regulatory mechanisms at (post-)transcriptomic level are inherently stochastic [@Raj2008].
+As a consequence, naive algorithms for Boolean network-based *in silico* drug repurposing rely on testing a given drug a large number of times, in order to get a good estimate of its effect on gene activity.
+Such methods might resort to the simulation of drug treatment on Boolean network in either a patient-specific approach [@Montagud2022], or by ignoring the stochastic part of gene regulation.
+In both cases, this might incur a potential loss of robustness in the recommendations.
+Indeed, those approaches do not provide clear guarantees on the probability of error in recommendation, and might not be sample-efficient.
+In addition, they do not take advantage of supplementary information on drugs which might help to test drugs more efficiently (e.g., leveraging similarities between drugs in terms of effects on gene activity to infer their effect on gene activity).

 # Statement of need